 - To train and develop 250 new clinical investigators dedicated to increasing diversity in clinical trials (~50/year)

-- To provide immersive community-based experiences in clinical trial research to 250 underrepresented minority medical students (Note: the Pipeline program will launch in the summer of 2022.
-Applications will open in Oct/Nov 2021).
+- To provide immersive community-based experiences in clinical trial research to 250 underrepresented minority medical students (Note: the Clinical Investigator Pipeline Program will launch in the summer of 2022.
+Applications will open on November 15, 2021).

 $120K/year for 2 years; requires at least 40% of the Scholar’s time (Note: Awards will be given to organizations, not to individuals.)